 Learning Methods

-Collaborative online teamwork with lecturers and 1-week intensive program in Finland.
+Collaborative online teamwork with lecturers and 1-week intensive programme in Finland.

 Credits